artefactory/one-click-mlflow/README.md

 - A GCP project on which you are owner
 - Terraform >= 0.13.2 installed
 - Initialized gcloud SDK with your owner account
-- Docker engine running
+- Docker engine running with rights to push to container registry (You can just run `gcloud auth configure-docker`)
-- No app engine application running and no consent screen already setup

 ### Deploying
 Fill out the `vars` file.